Worst Ebola outbreak on record tests global response

 California enacts 21-day quarantine of travelers who had contact with Ebola patients but policy more flexible than rules in New York, New Jersey and Maine.

 Nov.
-3: Mali is thought to be Ebola free, but officials searching for 39 people who traveled on buses with toddler who died from virus.
+3-Mali is believed to be free of Ebola but health officials are still searching for 39 people who traveled on buses with a toddler who died from the virus.

-Maine and nurse Hickox reach agreement allowing her to travel freely in public and not be quarantined at home.
+Maine and nurse Kaci Hickox reach a settlement allowing her to travel freely in public and not be quarantined at home after treating victims of Ebola in West Africa.

 Nov.
-4: Asia not contributing enough to global effort to fight Ebola, World Bank Group President Jim Yong Kim says.
+4-Asian countries are not contributing enough to the global effort to fight Ebola, World Bank Group president Jim Yong Kim said.

-Nov.
-5: WHO revises deaths downward for second week running, puts toll at 4,818 out of 13,042 cases as of Nov.
-2. Says still seeing slowdown in weekly cases in Liberia, Guinea is stable, incidence of Ebola still rising in Sierra Leone.

-President Obama will ask Congress for $6.2 billion in new funds in U.S. fiscal year to fight Ebola in West Africa and the United States, according to officials familiar with request.

 MOSUL, Iraq Iraqi schoolgirl Manar Mahmoud is eager to resume classes after years of life under Islamic State in Mosul, ignoring the nearby rattle of artillery fire.